honeybadgerofdoom/blank_web_app/README.md

 ## Member Bios

 ### April Kelly
 April is a senior in the computer science department and works for Alpha Security in Aspen, CO as resident unix ~~neckbeard~~ sysadmin.
+Outside of class, she enjoys trying to reverse engineer software to find security vulnerabilities.

 ### Matt Young
 <img src="/images/matt-selfie.jpg" width=250 />